Sladozevik/CarND-Advanced-Lane-Finding/writeup_template.md

 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image from cell 8 to cell 21.
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Here's an example of my output for this step.

 ![alt text][image4]
 ![alt text][image5]